scholarslab/scholarslab.github.io/collections/_people/rebecca-frank.md

 roles:
 - PHD+ Liaison in Digital Humanities, 2019-2020
 ---
-Rebecca Frank is a PHD+ Liaison for the 2019-2020 academic year.
+Rebecca Frank was a PHD+ Liaison for the 2019-2020 academic year.